 - I decided to go back to school for my master’s degree.

-- Changes to my company has proven to be difficult to navigate; My team’s overall morale and productivity have dropped, and so I think it’s time to explore new options.
+- Changes to my company have proven to be difficult to navigate; My team’s overall morale and productivity have dropped, and so I think it’s time to explore new options.

 - Company cutbacks mean I’m working with a team about a third of its original size.